 A mansard roof is a 4-sided gambrel hip roof which has two slopes on each side with the lower sides featuring windows.
 This is a rather old roofing style, but still looks elegant.

-A gambrel roof is a 2-sided roof featuring slopes on each side.
+A gambrel style is a 2-sided roof featuring slopes on each side.
 The upper slope of the sides has a shallow angle and the lower side is more steep.
 This is a common roof style used on barns and old farm homes.

-Flat roofs can be built using a variety of different building materials.
+These can be built using a variety of different building materials.
 Today, continuous membrane coverings are used for their superior leak prevention and resistance to water pooling.
 Sealed metal, decks, paving stones and even topsoil and grasses are also used to cover flat roofs.
 Flat roofs are more economical and efficient than other roof shapes because all the space above and below the roof can be utilized.
 They supply space for outdoor living or recreational space such as roof gardens or decks.
 Flat roofs are easier to inspect than other roofs and are built to last.